chillhammer/Birdman-the-Renegade/README.md

 # Birdman the Renegade
 A third person shooter game featuring modular AI and a procedural dungeon generator.
-Made for Georgia Tech's Game Development Club, VGDev during the semester Fall 2018.
+Pitched for Georgia Tech's Game Development Club, VGDev during the semester Fall 2018.
+Currently a Work-In-Progress.

 ### Link to Google Docs tutorials for this code base: ###